arkq/bluez-alsa/doc/bluealsactl.1.rst

     number of channels, then the remaining channels are set to the first given value.

-    Valid A2DP values for *VOLUME* are 0-127, valid HFP/HSP values are 0-15.
+    Valid A2DP and ASHA values for *VOLUME* are 0-127, valid HFP/HSP values are 0-15.

     Note that A2DP does not support independent channel volumes, so such a setting is better suited to use with soft-volume enabled.
 See